Captain Ahab: Biography

-In addition to the prosthetic leg, Ahab bears a mark that runs down one side of his face and neck: “Threading its way out from among his grey hairs, and continuing right down one side of his tawny scorched face and neck, till it disappeared in his clothing, you saw a slender rod like mark, lividly whitish.
-It resembled that perpendicular seam sometimes made in the straight, lofty trunk of a great tree, when the upper lightning tearingly darts down it... leaving the tree still greenly alive, but branded.” –(Moby-Dick, p.
+In addition to the prosthetic leg, Ahab has a mark that runs down one side of his face and neck: “Threading its way out from among his grey hairs, and continuing right down one side of his tawny scorched face and neck, till it disappeared in his clothing, you saw a slender rod like mark, lividly whitish.
+It resembled that perpendicular seam sometimes made in the straight, lofty trunk of a great tree, when the upper lightning tearingly darts down it...leaving the tree still greenly alive, but branded.” –(Moby-Dick, p.
 129.)
 The mark and its origins – whether a birthmark, the scar from a wound, or otherwise – are rarely mentioned or discussed.
 Ahab's leg includes a small flat patch that he uses as a slate for making navigational calculations.
 The deck planks of Pequod have been bored with shallow holes, the same diameter as the lower end, to allow him to steady himself against the motion of the ship.
 While at sea, he turns to the ship's carpenter and blacksmith to fashion a replacement leg and fittings after damaging the one he wears.

-Ahab is 58 years old at the time of Pequod's last voyage.
+Ahab is age 58 at the time of Pequod's last voyage.
 Peleg and Bildad pilot the ship out of the harbor, and Ahab first appears on deck when the ship is already at sea.
 Instead of embarking on a regular whaling voyage, Ahab declares he is out for revenge and nails a doubloon to the mast, as a reward for the crewmember who first sights Moby Dick.
 As the voyage proceeds, Ahab gradually abandons the physical comforts of his life, symbolized by such actions as throwing his pipe overboard and giving his shaving razors to the ship's blacksmith for use in forging a special harpoon he intends to use against Moby Dick.
 When the whale is eventually sighted, a disastrous three-day chase begins.
 Ahab throws his harpoon and hits Moby Dick, but its line wraps around his neck and drags him off his boat when the whale dives, drowning him.

-Peleg refers to Ahab respectfully as a "grand, ungodly, god-like man" but he is also nicknamed "Old Thunder".
+Peleg refers to Ahab respectfully as a "grand, ungodly, god-like man", but he is also nicknamed "Old Thunder".